 What is it?
 Dental insurance is one thing, but benefits in general?
 That’s an even more complex subject.
 The City of Houston once again uses animation to break down benefits in a digestible, fun manner.
 Unlike their dental video, this piece focuses on all benefit changes for 2016.

 Why does it matter?
-On-screen text and a voice-over allow the City of Houston to cover a lot of ground quickly in a number of ways.
+On-screen text and a voice-over allow the City of Houston to cover a lot of ground quickly in several ways.
 This caters to all learning styles, ensuring the viewer retains the information.

 What is it?
 Management Concepts helps find and train employees for the public sector.
-In the above video, they offer a quick overview of the Merit System Principles, which guide federal employees across the country.
+The above video offers a quick overview of the Merit System Principles, which guide federal employees across the country.

 Why does it matter?
 Management Concepts tackles the complicated Merit System Principles in less than two minutes, using a narrator and text.
 This quick approach is great for eLearning and can be especially useful for tackling one-off concepts—like the Merit System Principles—or even a new regulation.